Renault Mégane: Turkish / Russian production (B32)

-Mégane III models produced in Turkey have visual and equipment differences due to cost cutting and factory equipment differences.
-For example, there are weather stripes on the roof, covering the welds, whereas Spanish-built models have laser welds on the roof.
-Turkish models can only have sunroof as an option, while Spanish models can only have a glass roof as an option.
-On Turkish cars, the spare tyre is located under the vehicle rather than inside the trunk.
-The ride height is higher on Turkish models, adapted for the worse road conditions in Turkey.
-Only 1.5 diesel and 1.6 petrol engines were offered on Turkish-built models.

-There was no digital dash on Turkish-made pre-facelift models.
-The dashboard on Turkish models also has a different silver trim piece and different air vents, different gauge clusters, different stalks, and the base models have no analog fuel and temperature gauges.
+Mégane III models produced in Turkey and Russia have visual and equipment differences due to cost cutting and factory equipment differences.
+For example, there are weather strips on the roof to cover the welds, whereas Spanish-built models have laser welds on the roof.
+Turkish and Russian models can only have a sunroof as an option, while Spanish models can only have a glass roof as an option.
+On Turkish and Russian models, the spare tyre is located under the vehicle rather than inside the trunk.
+The ride height is higher on Turkish and Russian models, adapted for the worse road conditions in countries like Turkey, Russia or Australia.
+Only 1.5 diesel and 1.6 petrol engines were offered on Turkish and Russian built models.
+These cars were only offered in select Eastern European countries and in the UK.
+They were marketed as the Renault Mégane Generation in some countries.
+There was no digital dash on Turkish-made pre-facelift models; the dashboard on Turkish-built examples also has a different silver trim piece and different air vents, different gauge clusters, different stalks, and the base models have no analog fuel and temperature gauges.

+This version of the Mégane was developed by Renault Korea and is based on the Renault Fluence/Renault Samsung SM3.

+In late 2010 Australia received the B32 Megane 5-door hatchback from Turkey.
+Initially only the two-litre petrol (M4R) engine with a CVT was available.
+Higher specified cars came with GPS, digital dash, leather interior, auto headlights, auto wipers, and 17-inch alloy wheels.
+In 2011, the 1.5 dCi (K9K) with EDC gearbox version was added.
+In mid-2013, the Australian 5-door hatch models shifted to Spanish-built cars (B95).